Monkland Canal: Decline

 Although the trading position was buoyant in the mid-1840s, as railways developed and improved their own services, the canal lost traffic heavily as the years passed.
 Thomson says that the Blackhill inclined plane was only used for about 37 years (i.e. until about 1831) but this is completely inconsistent with traffic volumes, and Hutton's statement that it worked until 1887 is more convincing.
 From that time the declining traffic volume did not require the continued use of the inclined plane, and after standing idle for some years it was finally scrapped.

-In 1867 the Caledonian Railway purchased the Forth and Clyde Canal in order to get possession of the harbour at Grangemouth, and by this purchase they acquired the Monkland Canal as well.
+In 1867 the Caledonian Railway purchased the Forth and Clyde Canal using powers granted in the Caledonian Railway and Forth and Clyde Navigation Companies Act 1867 (30 & 31 Vict. c. cvi) in order to get possession of the harbour at Grangemouth, and by this purchase they acquired the Monkland Canal as well.
 The purchase guaranteed 6¼ per cent per annum on the capital of £1.14 million.

 Traffic declined steadily, from 1,530 thousand tonnes in 1863 to 586 thousand tonnes in 1888, 108 thousand tonnes in 1903 and 30 thousand tonnes in 1921.

 Abandonment

 In August 1942, the London, Midland and Scottish Railway as successors to the Caledonian Railway, applied to the Ministry of War Transport for an order authorising the abandonment of the canal.
-Navigation rights were removed by an Act of Parliament passed in 1952.
+Navigation rights were eventually removed by an act of Parliament passed in 1952.

 The Sheepford locks were demolished in 1962.

 The canal remained the primary water source for the Forth and Clyde Canal, and so some sections are still in water today, notably the eastern section between Woodhall and eastern Coatbridge, and between the west of that town and Cuilhill.
 The rest of the waterway to Port Dundas was converted into a culvert to maintain the water flow, and much of it now lies beneath the M8 motorway which was constructed along its path in the early 1970s; the motorway was originally called "the Monkland Motorway".

 The culvert remains under the jurisdiction of Scottish Canals (as successor to British Waterways) because of its function as a feeder to the Forth and Clyde Canal.

 The Scottish Development Agency was formed in 1975, and the canal was the subject of the Monkland Canal Land Renewal Project.
-The line of the non-motorway section was protected by the District Council from 1978, and there has been some progress with creating a linear park and walkway along its route.
+The line of the non-motorway section was protected by the district council from 1978, and there has been some progress with creating a linear park and walkway along its route.
 The route forms an important part of the Summerlee Heritage Park and Drumpellier Country Park.